Algoteers/Improvement-Proposals/SIP 013 - Superalgos Trading Protocol.md

 #### Stage

 Stages are one of the fundamental parts in which a strategy is divided into.
-There are four different stages:
+There are four different stages: Trigger, Open, Manage and Close.

-#### Pre-Opening Stage
+#### Trigger Stage

 It is the first stage of the sequence.
-It is where the size is decided, capital requested and allocated.
+It is where the trade position size is decided and where capital is requested and allocated.
+It is also where the strategy is triggered on or off and where the opening trade position is defined.

-#### Opening Stage
+#### Open Stage

 It is the second stage of the sequence.
-It is where the initial Stop and Take Profit is defined and where we wait for the event to take a position.
+It is where the initial Stop Loss and Take Profit phases are defined and where we wait for the event to take a position.

-#### Trade Management Stage
+#### Manage Stage

-This is the third of the sequence and where a position is taken and the trade needs to be managed.
+This is the third of the sequence and where a trade position has been taken and the trade needs to be managed by defining further Stop Loss and Take Profit phases.

-#### Closing Stage
+#### Close Stage

 The last stage is for physically exiting the position and managing the exit procedures.